 - Full disclosure of each party’s respective financial positions must be made prior to the agreement being prepared.

 - Think carefully about the terms and make the agreement as precise, clear and detailed as possible.

-- Think about and decide upon how you would deal with changes in circumstance that may arise during the marriage.
-For example, if you are thinking of having children, loss of employment, inheritances, and the acquisition of further assets and what would happen in these instances.
+- Think about and decide upon how you would deal with changes in circumstance that may arise during the marriage and what would happen in these instances.
+For example, having children, loss of employment, inheritance and the acquisition of further assets.

-- Also consider putting in reviews of the agreement at agreed periods during the marriage, the length of the marriage can have a bearing on whether or not the agreement remains enforceable and regular reviews of the provision can help with this.
+- Also consider putting in regular reviews of the agreement at agreed times during the marriage.
+The length of the marriage can have a bearing on whether the agreement remains enforceable and periodic reviews of the provision can help with this.

-Will a prenuptial agreement stand up in Court?
+Will a prenuptial agreement be enforced by the Singapore Court?

-At present a prenuptial agreement does not carry the same weight as a Court order and will not ‘automatically’ be upheld or enforced by Singapore Court in the event of a divorce and/or disagreement.
+At present a prenuptial agreement does not carry the same weight as a Court Order and will not automatically be upheld or enforced by a Singapore Court in the event of a divorce and/or disagreement.

-The courts do however take them seriously, as a prenuptial agreement is evidence of your intentions to one another in the event of your relationship breakdown and one of the factors that a court may take into account when looking at all the circumstances of your case.
+The Courts do however take them seriously, as a prenuptial agreement is evidence of the parties’ intentions to each other in the event of a relationship breakdown and a factors to be taken into account when looking at all the circumstances of a case.